skylarking85/suzuri_for_wp/README.md

 1. Upload `/suzuri_for_wp` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the ‘Plugins’ menu in WordPress
 3. Enter the SUZURI API key and user name.
-4. Select the product you want to display from "All Products Latest" and "OMOIDE".
- If you have a list of OMOIDE you want to display, enter the OMOIDE list ID.
+4. Select the product you want to display from "All Products Latest" and "OMOIDE".If you have a list of OMOIDE you want to display, enter the OMOIDE list ID.
-                                                                                                           <a href="https://suzuri.jp/">SUZURI</a> is a